LED Vs. Incandescent Lights – Which is the Best Lighting Technology?

 LEDs (light-emitting diodes) uses a two lead semiconductor diode as the light source.
 When the diode, a p-n junction diode, is activated with a positive and negative charge respectively, the energy band gap of the semiconductor diode emits light.
 This process is referred to as electroluminescence.
 As already stated, these semiconductor diodes were used for basic applications.
 However, as LED technology improved over the years, they began being used for lighting purposes.

-Advantages and disadvantages of LED lighting
+Top 9 Advantages of LED lights

 To understand which is the best lighting technology (between LED lighting and incandescent lighting), you must first understand the advantages and disadvantages of each.
 Below is a look at the advantages and drawbacks of LED lights.